KomputeProject/kompute/README.md

 * Non-Vulkan naming convention to disambiguate Vulkan vs Kompute components
 * Extends the existing Vulkan API with a compute-specific interface
 * BYOV: Play nice with existing Vulkan applications with a bring-your-own-Vulkan design
-* Directed acyclic memory management and relationships of ownership
+* Directed acyclic memory management and explicits relationships of ownership

 ## Getting Started